chandanhpcic/docs/source/manual/how-tos/wireguard-client-mullvad.rst

 Hit **Save** and open your instance again to write down your public key.
 You need it to get the rest of the configuration from the Mullvad API servers.

-Now change to your OPNsense CLI via SSH or Console and execute *either* of the curl strings below.
+Now change to your Reticen8 CLI via SSH or Console and execute *either* of the curl strings below.
 Please replace **YOURACCOUNTNUMBER** with your own ID you got from MullvadVPN and **YOURPUBLICKEY** with the one in your **Local**

 The command below is for Mullvad's standard API.
 DNS requests through a tunnel that uses tunnel IPs generated via this API are "hijacked", so that Mullvad's DNS servers are used to avoid leaks: